mantridprime/eriss_public/README.md

 limitations under the License.
 -->

-this is a fork of llama 3.
+this is a fork of llama 3

-an interceptor function was created to inject a hardcoded thought prompt, run a generation and then add the throughts to the response prompt.
+an interceptor function was created to inject a hardcoded thought prompt, run a generation and then add the throughts to the response prompt

 the llama files will be renamed when i make a PR to huggingface

+this current version is a WIP and has debug logging until i verify this code as it was copied from a full featured experimental version